Hugo-Persson/portfolio/src/content/blog/adding-latex-resume-to-my-website.md

 ## Solution

-To do this I chose to use Latex to write my CV.
-This allows me to have a lot of customization options and being able to truly fit my use case, something I couldn't do with for example markdown.
-Latex allows me to write in plain text in my editor of choice.
-I also have the ability to create abstractions to avoid duplication of formatting.
+To achieve this, I chose LaTeX for creating my resume.
+LaTeX provides extensive customization options, allowing me to tailor the document to my specific needs—something that simpler formats like Markdown cannot offer.
+Additionally, LaTeX enables me to write in plain text, which I can easily edit in any text editor.
+I also have the flexibility to create reusable components, reducing repetitive formatting.

-To integrate with my website I decided to use GitHub Actions to automaticly compile the Latex to a PDF file and push it to the GitHub repository for my website that will later be deployed automaticly to Cloudflare pages.
-This ensures my website to always be up to date and allows me to quickly to quickly make edits to my resume without needing to locally compile. for example I can open GitHub web editor change a small section then commit+push directly in my browser and this being reflected on my website.
+For seamless integration with my website, I set up GitHub Actions to automatically compile my LaTeX file into a PDF and deploy it to my site.
+The process involves pushing updates to my GitHub repository, which triggers an automated build and deployment to Cloudflare Pages.
+This setup ensures that my website always displays the latest version of my resume, allowing me to make quick edits directly on GitHub without needing a local compile.
+For example, I can open the GitHub web editor, adjust a section, commit, and see the changes reflected on my website.

 ## Creating LaTEX document